Stephanie Launiu is a Native Hawaiian lifestyle and cultural writer. She has a degree in Hawaiian Pacific Studies. She lives in Hilo.

 At over 4000 square miles in size, Hawai'i is the largest of the Hawaiian islands and has more acreage than all of the other islands put together.
 It is also the youngest of the islands.

 A trip to Hawaii Volcanoes National Park is a must for any island visitor, and many residents visit the park regularly for the many special events that are held there throughout the year.
-Before you make a trip to the park, be sure to check out their website for park hours, advisories about weather conditions or ongoing eruptions, and how you can visit the Jaggar Museum or the Volcano Art Center.
+Before you make a trip to the park, be sure to check out their website for park hours, advisories about weather conditions or ongoing eruptions, and how you can visit the Volcano Art Center, the Thurston Lava Tube, the Kilauea Visitor Center, and other natural attractions in the park.
 There is also lodging at the national park at the Volcano House or campsites that can be reserved in advance.

 Hawai'i is such a large island that it takes 6-8 hours of straight driving to get around it without stopping.
 The best advice is to allow yourself at least 2-3 days to travel around the island—a week is better.